Øresund Bridge: The bridge that connects Sweden and Denmark

-The Øresund (or Öresund or Oresund) Bridge connects the Swedish city of Malmö with the Danish city of Copenhagen.
+The Øresund (or Öresund or Oresund) Bridge connects the Swedish city of Malmö with Denmark‘s capital Copenhagen.
 Admittedly, it’s a lot shorter than the English Channel Bridge would need to be – it’s only five miles long.
 And it doesn’t actually extend all the way between the two countries.

 The bridge itself runs from the coast of Sweden to an artificial island called Peberholm, and continues with the Drogden Tunnel which connects to the Danish island of Amager.

 If you’re wondering where the bridge’s name come from – that’s easy.
 It crosses the Øresund strait (which translates into English as the Sound).
 And the name of the artificial island of Peberholm (which translates to Pepper Islet) was picked to complement the nearby Saltholm (Salt Islet) which is just to the north.